Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

 ### Back to the Express Application
 Lets extend our application to:
-- Handle other endpoints other than root (`'/'`) with other HTTP request types
+- HaHandle other endpoints other than root (`'/'`) with other HTTP request types
 - Land on a custom home page
 - Utilize the express.static middleware to serve some static assets.